 Specialized mounting devices and mounting systems for people with disabilities.
 Choose from a selection of wheelchair mounting systems or tabletop systems to hold your adaptive switches, iPads, drinks, and more.

 Big Talk EZ Mount TraySKU #1596“A game changer”—that’s what our resident Occupational Therapist calls this new mounting system.
-Originally designed for a customer whose wheelchair was overloaded with traditional mounts, the EZ Mount system is now available to everyone at an affordable price.$30.95
+Originally designed for a customer whose wheelchair was overloaded with traditional mounts, the EZ Mount system is now available to everyone at an affordable price.
+(Big Talk sold separately.)$30.95

 Bright Red Switch EZ Mount TraySKU #1601“A game changer”—that’s what our resident Occupational Therapist calls this new mounting system.
-Originally designed for a customer whose wheelchair was overloaded with traditional mounts, the EZ Mount system is now available to everyone at an affordable price.$24.95
+Originally designed for a customer whose wheelchair was overloaded with traditional mounts, the EZ Mount system is now available to everyone at an affordable price.
+(Switch sold separately.)$24.95

 Mounting PlatesSKU #1569WOur handy mounting plates work with our Light Duty Magic Arm (#1557).
 Simply attach the plates to the Mounting arm with a screw (included).
 Then attach your switch or device to the 3″ circular plate or 3" x 5" rectangular plate using dual-lock fastening strips (included).$19.95 – $39.95

-Talkable 2 or Talkable 3 Mount TraySKU #1597W“A game changer”—that’s what our resident Occupational Therapist calls this new mounting system.
+Talkable 2 and Talkable 3 EZ Mount TraySKU #1597W“A game changer”—that’s what our resident Occupational Therapist calls this new mounting system.
 Originally designed for a customer whose wheelchair was overloaded with traditional mounts, the EZ Mount system is now available to everyone at an affordable price.$27.95 – $31.95

 Wheelchair Accessories for People With Handicaps